chinchang/kushagra.dev/_posts/2015-04-04-journey-with-rubik-cube.markdown

 title: "Journey with Rubik's Cube"
 ---

 Yes, I started playing with Rubik's cube recently.
-I have had rubik's cube (very cheap one though) since I was 14, but it was just timepass then.
+I have had rubik's cube (very cheap one though) since I was 14, but it was just time-pass then.
 I didn't know how to solve it.
 It was just one-sided play (if you get what I mean) as I could figure how to solve only one side completely.
-But this January my cousin came to our place for his vacations and he bought along a rubik's cube (probably just like me back then).
+But this January my cousin came to our place for his vacations and he brought along a rubik's cube (probably just like me back then).
 As anyone would do now-a-days to know how something is done, I google-d too.
-And a whole lot of videos on how to solve rubik's cube showed up.
+And a lot of videos on how to solve rubik's cube showed up.
 Me and my cousin together learned how to solve the cube with the very basic method and have been practicing since then.
 I am writing this post to document the approach I have taken to learn whatever I know on solving a 3x3x3 rubik's cube.
 Lets start.

 ### Learning Beginner's method